leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 Follow the license agreement, type "yes" when prompted.
 Press Enter to confirm the installation location "[/home/$USER/anaconda3]".
 Type 'no' for initialization prompt.

-Make sure the PATH to anaconda3 is added
+Make sure the PATH to Anaconda3 is added.

 ```
 echo $PATH #check current PATH